If you or someone you love has been rushed to hospital, life may feel very frightening.

 Our staff also support patients in other hospitals across the UK, and their families, via phone, video call and email.

 How can we help

 The Brain Charity is there to help patients and families come to terms with the impact of a sudden diagnosis.

 Our staff can tell you in plain English what your diagnosis means and what living with your condition might look like.
-They can help you apply for emergency funding for travel and toiletries, welfare benefits and home adaptations.
+They can help you apply for emergency funding for travel and toiletries (if eligible), welfare benefits and home adaptations.

 The Brain Charity’s officers also offer a listening ear.
 They can help you make calls to loved ones and organise other arrangements so you don’t have to worry during your hospital stay.

-Please use the form at the bottom of the page to contact The Brain Charity’s staff.
+Please email us to speak to The Brain Charity’s staff.
 Alternatively, ask your ward to put you in touch with us.